 This novel intervention will require significant effort to build awareness and support the market take-up.
-Specific accompanying measures will be launched to maximise the market take up.
-In respect of advisory activities, their main focus will be in market/ecosystem building around the policy areas of the intervention as well as the provision of the necessary expertise to the financial intermediaries implementing the instruments.
+Specific accompanying measures have been launched to maximize the market take up.
+In respect of advisory activities, their main focus is placed on market/ecosystem building as well as the provision of the necessary expertise to the financial intermediaries implementing the instruments.